fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 With subscriptions, communication follows the publish–subscribe pattern using the [PubSub](https://www.apollographql.com/docs/apollo-server/data/subscriptions#the-pubsub-class) object.

 There are only a few lines of code added, but quite a lot is happening under the hood.
-The resolver of the *personAdded* subscription registers and saves info about all the clients that do the subscription.
+The resolver of the <code>personAdded</code> subscription registers and saves info about all the clients that do the subscription.
 The clients are saved to an
 ["iterator object"](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#listening-for-events) called <i>PERSON\_ADDED</i>  thanks to the following code:

 ```js